girder/girder/docs/plugins.rst

 As every local Git repository contains a copy of the entire project history, it is important to avoid adding large binary files directly to the repository.
-Large binary files added and removed throughout a project’s history will cause the repository to become bloated and take up too much disk space, requiring excessive time and bandwidth to download, etc.
+Large binary files added and removed throughout a project’s history will cause the repository to become bloated and take up too much disk space, requiring excessive time and bandwidth to download.

 A solution to this problem, when using the CMake build system, is to store binary files in a separate location outside the Git repository, then download the files at build time with CMake.

-A "content link" file contains an identifying SHA512 hash.
-The content link is calculated based on the original data file, but it should be stored in the Git repository at the path where the file would exist, with a ".sha512" extension appended to the file name.
-CMake will find these content link files at build time, download them from a list of server resources, and create symlinks or copies of the original files in the build tree.
-The data file is stored in Girder, with the SHA512 for the data added as metadata.
-Given a content link file containing a SHA512 hash, the data file that generated that hash can be retrieved from Girder by its hash.
+CMake uses the notion of a content link file, which contains an identifying hash calculated from the original data file.
+The content link file has the same name as the data file, with a ".sha512" extension appended to the file name, and should be stored in the Git repository.
+CMake will find these content link files at build time, download the corresponding data files from a list of server resources, and create symlinks or copies of the original files in the build tree, which is why the files are called "content links".

+What CMake calls a content link file, Girder calls a key file, as the notion of content link doesn't apply in the context of Girder, and the hash value is a key into the original data file.
-CMake ExternalData provides tooling to connect with a Girder instance, download the actual data file pointed to by the content link file, and provide a file path so tests can access the data file contents.
+When using the hashsum_download plugin, the data file is stored in Girder, with the SHA512 for the data added as metadata and provided as the key file, which can be downloaded from Girder and added to a project repository.
+The hashsum_plugin allows the data file to be downloaded based on the hash of the data.
+CMake ExternalData provides tooling to connect with a Girder instance, download the actual data file pointed to by the content link (key) file by passing the hash to Girder, and provide a local file path to access the data file contents.

 Usage by a software project maintainer
 **************************************